javierrcc522/Future_plans/ReadME.md

 * _14. Practice personal interview questions such as: talking about myself, being more direct and give explanation after they ask a question, and better wording, even write them down on paper._

+* _15. Writing test to my future projects so I can get used to what the real world programming development is like._

+* _16. Make a StackOverFlow account.
+Answer and ask questions there._

+* _17. Work on open source projects at least 1 every 2 months._ [Open/Source](https://github.com/search?q=label:hacktoberfest+state:open+type:issue)

+* _18. Get really familiar with atom and its shortcuts basically not touch the mouse as much.
+I installed a packaged for atom that has all the shortcuts._ [Shortcuts](https://github.com/nwinkler/atom-keyboard-shortcuts)

+* _19. First buy the book, read the book, and take notes._ [Practical Object Oriented Design in Ruby](https://www.amazon.com/Practical-Object-Oriented-Design-Ruby-Addison-Wesley/dp/0321721330)

+* _20. Seek a mentor.
+This one is a bit tough because it takes 2 parties to make this happened.
+I tried in the past but no one really follow thru, All I can say is that I can also be my own mentor._